pip-services/pip-services-docs/content/en/v4/tutorials/beginner_tutorials/observability/prometheus/_index.md

 #### Connecting and calling the method

 Now, as we did in the previous example, we connect to Prometheus and call the method twice.
-In this case, we need to connect both, the counters and service objects.
+In this case, we need to connect both, the counters and controller objects.
 Then, we call mymethod() with a loop.
 The code is as follows:

 {{< tabsection >}}
   {{< include "./__code12_node.md" >}}